The Sun-Loving Limelight Panicle Hydrangea

 • Hedge or Screen: Plant multiple Limelight hydrangeas in a row to create a sprawling hedge or screen, keeping in mind these shrubs are deciduous and will have no leaves in fall and winter.

 • Specimen Planting: Showcase a single Limelight hydrangea as a focal point in the garden.
-Plant it in a prominent location where its beautiful blooms can be appreciated, such as near a patio or walkway.
+Choose a prominent location where the beautiful blooms can be appreciated and be sure to allow plenty of space for its mature size.

 Why isn’t My Limelight Hydrangea Blooming?